Canon 200D vs Fujifilm X-E1

 It is notable that the 200D offers wifi support, while the X-E1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Fujifilm X-E1?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 200D: